peteroupc/html3dutil/doc/Transform.md

 #### Examples

-    // Combine an object's rotation with a rotation 20 degrees about the X axis transform.multQuaternion(MathUtil.quatFromAxisAngle(20,1,0,0));
+    // Combine an object's rotation with a rotation 20 degrees about the x-axis transform.multQuaternion(MathUtil.quatFromAxisAngle(20,1,0,0));
     // Combine an object's rotation with identity transform.multQuaternion(MathUtil.quatIdentity());